RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Introduction

 \section{Introduction}

 Cloud computing platforms have been increasingly utilized for application and service deployment in recent years~\cite{chen2019empirical, ma2022empirical}.
 Anomalies in cloud computing systems, such as unrecoverable failures and hanged jobs, severely impact customer experience and can potentially violate service level agreements\cite{zhang2022tfad,ahmed2023recommending}.
 Root Cause Analysis~(RCA)~\cite{zhang2021cloudrca, nguyen2013fchain, aggarwal2020localization}, a core component of site reliability engineering, is currently receiving ongoing attention from large cloud computing enterprises such as Amazon, Microsoft, Google, and Alibaba.
-However, due to the continuous scaling of computation deployments on the cloud, manual workflows for online anomaly RCA, such as creating troubleshooting tools, often overwhelm Site Reliability Engineers~(SREs)~\cite{chen2023empowering}.
 To increase the efficiency of cloud service reliability enhancement, a series of Artificial Intelligence for Operations~(AIOps) approaches~\cite{chen2016causeinfer,wang2020root,zhang2022netrca} have been widely adopted in RCA to reduce the MTTR~(mean time to resolve).
-These approaches grant the ability to handle large volumes of incident-related data in cloud systems and draw conclusions automatically.
 While these typical AIOps aid in automated processes, their application faces challenges such as poor data quality, shifting data distribution, laborious data annotation, and limited generalization for models~\cite{cheng2023ai}.

-The advancements in Large Language Models~(LLMs), especially within the GPT~\cite{brown2020language,ouyang2022training,openaichatgptblog,openai2023gpt4} and LLaMA~\cite{touvron2023llama,touvron2023llama2} families, indicate an intriguing future of solving intricate reasoning tasks.
-These developments hold significant promise for addressing challenges in AIOps.
-One notable strength of LLMs is their ability to generalize, allowing them to understand and accomplish unseen reasoning tasks in a zero-shot or few-shot way.
-This largely results from the extensive and extrapolatable process of pre-training and instruction tuning\cite{brown2020language,chung2022scaling}.
-Such adaptability makes LLMs suitable for specialized and system-specific RCA tasks.
-Moreover, the performance of LLMs can be amplified by various prompting strategies.
-Techniques like Chain-of-Thought~(CoT)~\cite{kojima2022large,wei2022chain}, Self-Consistency~(SC)~\cite{wang2022self}, Reflexion\cite{shinn2023reflexion}, Retrieval-Augmented Generation~(RAG)~\cite{lewis2020retrieval}, enhance logical capability and Out-of-Domain~(OoD) generalization.
-These techniques further reduce the necessity of high-quality, task-specific annotated training datasets, particularly in RCA applications.
-Considering these inherent advantages and the versatility of LLMs, they emerge as new fitting solutions for the RCA task.